Handley Page Jetstream: Development

 Handley Page was in an awkward position in the 1960s, wishing to remain independent of the "big two" British companies (Hawker Siddeley and the British Aircraft Corporation), but without the money needed to develop a large new airliner that would keep it in the market.
 After studying the market it decided that its next product would be a highly competitive small airliner instead, filling a niche it identified for a 12–18 seat high-speed design.
 Compared to its three closest rivals, the Beechcraft King Air, Aero Commander Turbo Commander and Swearingen Merlin it offered "more capacity, better range-payload, higher speed and greater comfort".
 American salesman and modification engineer Jack Riley claimed to have written the design specifications.
 The design garnered intense interest in the US when it was first introduced, and an order for 20 had been placed even before the drawings were complete.
 Charles Joy was responsible for the design.

-The original design dates from 1965 as a 12-seat (six rows with a centre aisle) aircraft.
+The original design, from 1965, is a 12-seat aircraft (six rows with a centre aisle).
 The aircraft was a low-wing, high-tail monoplane of conventional layout.
 Considerable attention was paid to streamlining in order to improve performance, which led to one of the design's more distinctive features, a long nose profile.
 The fuselage had a circular cross-section to minimize the structural weight required for the pressurisation which enabled much higher altitude and consequent higher speed and comfort than competing unpressurised designs.
 The aisle between the seats had a 5 ft 11in headroom but the main spar formed a step in the aisle, which was a tripping hazard.

 Final assembly took place in a new factory at the Radlett aerodrome, but large portions of the structure were subcontracted, including complete wings being built by Scottish Aviation at Prestwick, Scotland and the tail section by Northwest Industries of Edmonton, Alberta, Canada.
 The original design used Turbomeca Astazou XVI engines of approximately 840 hp (626 kW), and flew on 18 August 1967 as the Jetstream 1.
 Throughout the test program the engines proved to be a weak point, being generally underpowered for the design, and surprisingly temperamental for what was then a mature and widely used turboshaft design.
 Testing was eventually moved to the Turboméca factory airfield in the south of France, both to allow faster turnaround with engine work, and in order to improve the schedule by taking advantage of the better weather.